 What is different about REvive?

 REvive lessons don’t draw on text books and they don’t give answers.
 Instead they create space where young people are able to explore new ideas for themselves.
-Lessons are carefully researched; we actively seek out people who’s views range widely, and are able to bring real life examples into the classroom for exploration and debate.
+Lessons are carefully researched; we actively seek out people whose views range widely to present a variety of opinions, and we are able to bring real life examples into the classroom for exploration and debate.
 Our aim is to challenge, surprise, inform and empower young people to think independently.

 Why is REvive important?

-Religious education in school is one of the first areas to be hit when finances are tight.
-Yet in a world where debate is often reduced to little more than thoughtless social media bullying, religious education offers unique potential to inspire curiosity, encourage openness and develop understanding.
-REvive creates space for young people to think, not only about the issues covered, but also about how faith is revealed in people’s lives.
+To foster community, friendship and tolerance, and to understand world events, it is more important than ever that young people understand what it’s like to have a faith and how it affects people’s lives and choices.
+In a world where debate is often reduced to little more than thoughtless social media bullying, religious education offers unique potential to inspire curiosity, encourage openness and develop understanding.
+But religious education in school is one of the first areas to be hit when finances are tight.
+REvive is our response – creating space for young people to think, not only about the issues covered, but also about how faith is revealed in people’s lives.